 Official https://pleyelkyoto.base.shop/

-Celebrating the 30th Anniversary of the Japan Reed Organ Society
+Celebrating the 30th Anniversary of the Japan Reed Organ Association

-Supported by: Japan Reed Organ Society, Yatsugatake Reed Organ Museum
+Supported by: Japan Reed Organ Association, Yatsugatake Reed Organ Museum

-A piano came to a small room in Kyoto.
+A piano arrived in a small room in Kyoto.

 I came across the name Boulanger.